Thursday, March 20, 2025

 By Anthony Caruso III | Publisher

-Lingner would like to have a family with her new husband Adam Lingner, who got married one week before her final race of the season.
-In addition, she wanted to focus more time to her business.
+Lingner would like to have a family with her new husband, Adam Lingner, who got married one week before her final race of the season.
+In addition, she wanted to focus more time on her business.

-“This Championship is all for my parents, JJ, and Roy who have done so much work to get this @officialngksparkplugs car to be the best it’s ever been!!,” Lingner (Meyer) said on Instagram. “🏆 These guys do all the work they are the champions they deserve this so much.
-I’m going to miss the people and the competition the most, the fact that Shawn helped out Joey to get to the finals proves how much we are one big family here.
+“This Championship is all for my parents, JJ, and Roy, who have done so much work to get this @officialngksparkplugs car to be the best it’s ever been!!,” Lingner (Meyer) said on Instagram. “🏆 These guys do all the work.
+They are the champions, and they deserve this so much.
+I’m going to miss the people and the competition the most.
+The fact that Shawn helped Joey to get to the finals proves how much we are one big family here.
 We may fight tooth and nail on the track, but in the pits and after the races are over, we are in this together. ❤️

 If she did compete in her final race at the 20th annual Dodge NHRA Finals presented by Pennzoil, she went out on top in her first-ever race at The Strip at Las Vegas Motor Speedway in Las Vegas, Nevada.
 She defeated Joey Severance in the final round of the Top Alcohol Dragster race.